-Last Updated: July 8, 2018
+Last Updated: Sep 9, 2018

-The chief main aim of this recommended gaming PC build is simple and all in the name: which are the best bang for your buck parts right now, in our honest humble unbiased opinion, to build a computer that will deliver a consistently super-smooth 60FPS in 1080p on ultra/maxed settings in the majority of modern games (and that'll provide a playable 1440p experience, too).
+The chief aim of this gaming PC build example is simple and all in the name: which are the best bang for your buck parts right now, in our honest humble unbiased opinion, to build a computer that will deliver a consistently super-smooth 60FPS in 1080p on ultra/maxed settings in the majority of modern games (and that'll provide a playable 1440p experience, too).

 Just a heads-up that the keyword is the "majority" of games, and uniquely demanding games with unusually high requirements such as the mighty Witcher 3 will not reach a flawless 60FPS frame-rate level on maxed/ultra settings at all times (though it'll get close).

 If you wish to save some money and you don't mind turning down the settings in 1080p to around medium/high (depending on the game) and still get 60FPS or thereabouts, see our best $600 build instead.

 1080p (1920 x 1080):

 VR and 4K:

 The above is the average expected performance of this build at different resolutions when playing a typical, graphically-demanding modern PC game on high/ultra/maxed settings.
 Disclaimer for dummies: A cheap joke may or may not be included.